 - For most heart conditions, the typical maintenance dose is 81 mg once daily.

 - Dosages given for pain relief are generally higher than those given for heart conditions.

 - Administer each dose of aspirin with a full glass of water, unless you have been told to restrict fluids.

-- Do not use in children or teenagers with flu symptoms, fever, or chicken pox due to the possibility of Reye's syndrome (rare but serious condition that causes swelling in the brain and liver).
+- Do not give aspirin to children or teenagers with flu symptoms, fever, chickenpox, or any suspected viral illness due to the possibility of Reye's syndrome (a rare but serious condition that causes swelling of the brain and liver).